calebharris/fp_book_club_ts/docs_src/chapter_5.md

 *Separation of concerns* is a phrase you've probably heard &mdash; it's a major theme in just about every subdiscipline of software engineering.
-Functional programming is particularly concerned with separating the description of computations from the act of running them. `Option` and `Either`, at there cores, are ways of describing that a computation can result in an error, or more than one type of value. `Stream` lets us describe a computation that emits a sequence of results, but doesn't compute any individual result until it's needed.
+Functional programming is particularly concerned with separating the description of computations from the act of running them. `Option` and `Either`, at their cores, are ways of describing that a computation can result in an error, or more than one type of value. `Stream` lets us describe a computation that emits a sequence of results, but doesn't compute any individual result until it's needed.